frederic-hallein/double_pendulum/README.md

 ```
 ./main
 ```
-Step 6: Set up the initial conditions of the double pendulum or enter `d` to run the default values.
+Step 6: Set up the initial conditions of the double pendulum or type `d` to run the default values.

 # Screencast